Minneapolis church expelled over support of gay marriage

 The ECC says First Covenant is free to keep operating as a church and can keep its church building.
 First Covenant says Collison will continue serving as lead pastor.

 A First Covenant staff member officiated at an off-site wedding of two women from the church worship band in 2014.
-It also put out a “love all” statement that said it welcomes members of the LGBTQ community to participating in the church, including serving in leadership roles.
-It also says it offers pastoral care, including weddings “to all in our congregation without regard for ability, race, sex, gender identity or sexual orientation.”
+It also put out a “love all” statement that said it welcomes members of the LGBTQ community to participate in the church, including serving in leadership roles.
+It also says it offers pastoral care, including weddings, “to all in our congregation without regard for ability, race, sex, gender identity or sexual orientation.”

 ECC leaders also voted Friday night to remove another pastor, Rev. Steve Armfield, a retired Michigan minister who officiated his son’s same-sex wedding in Minneapolis.
 Armfield also was accused of violating the denomination’s same-sex marriage ban.